dwyl/home/tldr.md

 and shows that you have considered the "risks" and how to mitigate them.
 -->

-There are _several_ risks of creating a co-living home/community any of which can "sink the ship", we need to be aware of and address them all.
+There are _several_ risks of creating a founder-focussed co-living home/community any of which can "sink the ship", we need to be aware of and address them all.

 From our background in "Enterprise Risk Management", we are trained to think in terms of hyperbolic headlines